-7.1 The validator should stamp the EPT-EEDI Form "as Noted" after it validated the EPT-EEDI in the preliminary validation stage in accordance with these Guidelines.
+7.1 The validator should stamp the EPT-EEDI Form as "Noted" having validated the EPT-EEDI in the preliminary validation stage, in accordance with these Guidelines.

-7.2 The validator should stamp the EPT-EEDI Form "as Endorsed" after it validated the final EPT-EEDI in the final validation stage in accordance with these Guidelines.
+7.2 The validator should stamp the EPT-EEDI Form as "Endorsed" having validated the final EPT-EEDI in the final validation stage in accordance with these Guidelines.